Kissdagame/RESTfulBlog/README.md

 # RESTfulBlog
 RESTful Blog
- this is a templete for a blog site using JS and restful routs
+ this is a templete for a blog site using JS and restful routes